The San Antonio Spurs Signed A Former Heat, Suns And Nets Star

 He also shot over 37% from the three-point range that season.

-The Spurs are taking on the 76ers in Philadelphia on Friday evening, and the 29-year-old could end up making his debut for the Spurs.
+The Spurs are taking on the 76ers in Philadelphia on Friday evening.

 Related stories on NBA basketball